jorgebucaran/nvm.fish/README.md

 ## Bugs

-fin was built for fish >= 2.3.0.
 If you are using fish 2.2.0, append the following code to your ~/.config/fish/config.fish for automatic version switching support.

 ```fish
 for file in ~/.config/fish/conf.d/*.fish